 The Wall - Hit the cardboard brick targets from the wall to make it topple!
 The more power the better!

 Ten-Pin Tennis - The traditional bowling set up with 10 skittles and players must knock as many over in two shots using an under/overarm or roll serve from the required distance.

 Our vision and focus for the festival: to have fun and to encourage young people to get involved with playing tennis and more sport in Merton.
 Therefore, no scores were recorded nor medals awarded but each pupil received an MSSP participation certificate.

-Thank you to the schools who made our tennis festival a brilliant occasion and we are already thinking of new and exciting versions of the games for 2020.
-Hillcross, Wimbledon Park, Poplar, Wimbledon Chase, St. John Fisher, Sacred Heart, Dundonald, Bishop Gilpin, Blossom House, The Priory, Links and Lonesome, Morden, SS Peter and Paul, St. Teresa’s and Cricket Green Primary School all contributed towards filing the courts with a wonderful atmosphere
+Thank you to all the schools who made our tennis festival a brilliant occasion and we are already thinking of new and exciting versions of the games for 2023.

-The REFSPECT award for good team-work, encouragement and sportsmanship was this time nominated by our Ursuline sports leaders for who they thought showed these attributes.
-Congratulations to SS Peter and Paul and Cricket Green for being awarded with the certificate for this event over the two sessions.
+The REFSPECT award for good team-work, encouragement and sportsmanship was this time nominated by our SJF sports leaders for who they thought showed these attributes.
+Congratulations to Poplar Primary and Joseph Hood for being awarded with the certificate for this event over the two sessions.
 It is an award we regard highly across all of our events; competitions, finals and festivals, so a really big well done.

-Many thanks to Hillcross, Perseid and West Wimbledon for lending us some of the pieces of equipment and thank you to the AELTC and Ursuline for their support this year.
+Many thanks to Poplar and Perseid for lending us some of the pieces of equipment and thank you to the AELTC and St John Fisher for their support this year.

 We hope your schools are inspired to be involved next year and we would certainly value your feedback on making the event bigger and better for the future.